 Fannying about with Press Releases: What do Book Publicists do?

 For those of you that don’t know, I am the Marketing and Publicity Executive at Canelo Digital Publishing.
-It’s only me – at the moment – and therefore I have a lot of responsibility and I am very busy.
+It’s only me – at the moment – and therefore I have a lot of responsibility.
+I am very busy.
 But one of the questions I get asked a lot is:

 What does a book publicist do?

-As an ebook-only publisher, I have a hard time trying to get our books publicised in recognised national and international newspapers/magazines because some newspapers/magazines don’t recognise ebooks as ‘real books’.
-Stupid, I know, but I persevere.
+As a digital publisher, I have a hard time trying to get our books publicised in recognised national and international newspapers/magazines.
+Mostly because some newspapers/magazines book space is limited and ‘digital only’ books are looked down upon.
+For some reason. *eye roll*

-The wonderful mediums that do accept ebook only pitches receive a lot of emails from me.
-I have to pitch reviews, feature ideas, interview requests, give updates about the company and generally try and get our books some traditional publicity.
+The wonderful mediums that do accept digital pitches receive a lot of emails from me.
+I regularly pitch reviews, feature ideas, interview requests, and give updates about the company.
 It’s a hard job but very rewarding when it works.

-To date, I’ve had reviews for our books in major newspapers and magazines, I have an upcoming feature in a major newspaper, have organised several online features and a small YouTuber event, contacted authors, actors and broadcasters for reviews and today I am going to a launch party for a big books of ours with some possibly famous attendees and live theatre in the background.
+To date, I’ve had reviews for our books in major newspapers and magazines.
+I have an upcoming feature in a major newspaper and have organised several online features and a small YouTuber event.
+Also, I’ve contacted authors, actors, and broadcasters for reviews.
+And today I am going to a launch party for a big book of ours with some live theatre in the background.

 Publicity is exciting and incredibly rewarding when it works, which is probably only 20% of the time.
 The other 80% of the time I am emailing and pitching and chasing constantly.
 Plans go askew, crises happen, people pull out of events, authors get sick and all these other inevitable issues.
 But you deal with it.

 You don’t earn enough to have a 2-bed flat in Borough.

 Don’t join publicity just to earn ‘good money’ like Bridget Jones.
 And definitely don’t join just to meet some potentially famous people.
 You might do and that’s great, but the priority is to get the books out there.